MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-exe-dataformats.md

 ms.assetid: 6bca24cd-9433-4cbd-a701-9356f0a4b418
 title: com:DataFormats (in ExeServer/Class)
-description: Specifies the default and main data formats supported by an application.
+description: Specifies the default and main data formats supported by an application (in ExeServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference